yuxuan-z19/cudanalyst/readme.md

 #### Known Issues

-- Grouping may overwrite early attempts if a program sample is invoked multiple times during the evolution.
 - We focus on how feedback-to-plan decisions are made under a fixed context (static assessment).
 Support for short-horizon, memory-aware evaluation is planned for future work.

 ### DIY Evaluator